 Potentially, yes.
 A small number of providers, including Virgin Media and BT, do offer broadband deals tailored towards students.
 But they’re not always available, and the window of opportunity to buy them might not last long.

 Student deals are often only around for a few months before the start of the new academic year in September.
 But you should weigh up whether the discount and the package is right for you.

 Whose name goes on the bill?

-Your broadband provider will usually want the contract to be in one person’s name, so you’ll need to agree on who’s responsible for making sure your bills are paid on time and then work out who owes what.
+It’s up to you to decide.
+Your broadband provider will usually want the contract to be in one person’s name.
+So you’ll need to agree on who’s responsible for making sure your bills are paid on time and then work out who owes what.

 What equipment is needed for student broadband?

-If you live in a big student house with WiFi ‘black spots’, it can sometimes be worth getting a router with a bit more oomph, or WiFi extenders that will make your signal travel further.
+If you live in a big student house with WiFi ‘black spots’, it might be worth getting a router with a bit more oomph, or WiFi extenders that will make your signal travel further.

 How can we get the best WiFi signal in a big student house?

-Firstly, it’s a good idea to run a broadband speed test to establish just how fast your internet is.
+If you’re experiencing slow speeds, run a broadband speed test.
 You’ll be shown both your download and upload speeds.
-If you test it in different rooms of the house and on different devices, you can see where the problems lie.
+Test it in different rooms and on different devices to see where the problems lie.